BilelFS/user-dashboard/README.md

 # User CRUD Project
-A backend stack for create, read, update and delete users with Nodejs, JWT authentification, sequelize and Mysql
+A full stack app for create, read, update and delete users including role based authorization for "user","administrator" and "moderator".
+This app was made with Nodejs, JWT authentification, sequelize and Mysql

 ## Project setup
 In the project directory, you can run: